Everything Coming To Netflix April 2021

 Spring is officially upon us, which means that Netflix is blooming with brand new TV shows and movies for subscribers to get sucked into.
-Next month’s lineup is a major one, introducing you to some of the most highly anticipated projects which just might be your future favorite series and films.
+Next month’s lineup is a major one, introducing you to some of the most highly anticipated projects which just might end up being your future favorite series and films.

 Shadow & Bone will make its small screen debut as Leigh Bardugo’s expansive fantasy Grishaverse explores the magic of darkness and light.
 We’re getting Black cowboys (Concrete Cowboy) and Black samurais (Yasuke).
-And after years of scheduling conflicts, The Woman in the Window will be released to the public — we’re finally going to find out exactly why Amy Adams is holed in that apartment.
 Plus, The Circle is officially back!

 These titles, in addition to a slew of underrated classics, pretty much guarantee a good start to your spring season.
 Ahead, everything coming to Netflix in April.